Updated On : July 14, 2023

 C) The bike-sharing program is expected to expand to neighbouring cities.

-D) The majority of air pollution in City X comes from industrial sources, not car emissions.
+D) Most air pollution in City X comes from industrial sources, not car emissions.

 E) There is a strong correlation between bike usage and reduced air pollution in other cities.